 One of the best bearded dragon substrates on the market is Zilla Terrarium Reptile Carpet.

-• ODOR-REDUCING TERRARIUM LINER.
-Treated with a biodegradable enzyme that minimizes reptile odors and...
+- ODOR-REDUCING TERRARIUM LINER.
+Treated with an enzyme that minimizes reptile odors and contributes...

 Zilla Reptile Carpet is an artificial carpet created to simulate the deserts/grass that bearded dragons might have been familiar with in the wild.